 ENST 255 - Introduction to Geographical Information Systems (3)

-A hands-on approach to learning and using GIS software packages.
+This course is a hands-on approach to learning and using GIS software packages.
 Emphasis is on effective-user interfacing as well as GIS terminology and application.
-Cross-listed as CIS 255
+Cross-listed as CIS 255.

 ENST 260 - Environmental Law (3)